Cheeseburgers and Couscous: An America-Morocco Cultural Exchange Blog

 Living Languages in Morocco

-- This is the official language of Morocco.
+Moroccan Arabic - This is the official language of Morocco.
 Though it is somewhat different from most other types of Arabic, most Moroccans can understand conventional Arabic.

 Hassaniyya Arabic - Also known as Moor.
 Over 40 000 in Southern Morocco people speak this form of Arabic.